 There was once a Halloween version with a black bun

-If you’re saying, “Wait, wasn’t it green?” you’re clearly still addled by Burger King’s bizarre introduction of a green-tinted “Nightmare King” burger for Halloween 2018.
-But that wasn’t the chain’s first strangely-colored Halloween special, nor was it actually a Whopper.
-The first oddly-colored burger that Burger King introduced, at least to its American customers, came in 2015 with its “A1 Halloween Whopper,” a special edition that used A1 Steak Sauce to spook-ify the bun.
+If you’re saying, “Wait, wasn’t it green?” you’re recalling Burger King’s bizarre introduction of a green-tinted “Nightmare King” burger for Halloween 2018.
+But that wasn’t the chain’s first strangely colored Halloween special, nor was it actually a Whopper.
+The first oddly colored burger that Burger King introduced, at least to its American customers, came in 2015 with the announcement of the “A1 Halloween Whopper“—a special edition that used A1 Steak Sauce to spook-ify the bun.

 It encouraged “unfriending” sprees

 In a marketing scheme rivaling the strangeness of multicolored burger buns, Burger King once promised Facebook users free burgers, at the cost of a few friends.
 This promotion advertised a new Facebook app with the eyebrow-raising name “Whopper Sacrifice.”
 The app would provide you with a coupon for a free Whopper for every ten Facebook friends you deleted.
 However, Burger King pulled the program after Facebook demanded a tweak to the most controversial aspect—a notification sent to the unfriended users, telling them that their online friendship had been traded for a burger.
 (Or, more accurately, a tenth of a burger!)
 Before the end of the campaign, though, the New York Times estimates that nearly 234,000 people had been “unfriended.”
 Here are 10 more of the biggest scandals that rocked the fast food industry.